mhvk/screens/docs/tutorials/fit_velocities.rst

     visualize_model_full(pars_try)

 Next, let's make plots in which the data is folded over the Earth's and the pulsar's orbital period.
-To do this, it is necessary to generate the scaled- effective-velocity terms due to Earth's orbit and the pulsar's orbit separately.
-This can be achieved using the ``model_dveff_signed()`` function (which does not include the modulus operation) and with specific parameters set to zero.
+To do this, it is necessary to generate the scaled-effective-velocity terms due to Earth's orbit and the pulsar's orbit separately.
+This can be achieved using the ``model_dveff_signed()`` function (which does not include the modulus operation) and with the parameters of the other components set to zero.
 (When copying a dictionary of parameters, pay attention not to modify the original dictionary.)
 A model of only the Earth's component can then be compared with the data minus the remaining model components, and likewise for the pulsar.

-For these plots to show a good agreement between data and model, all model components need to be accurate.
+For these plots to show a good agreement between data and model, all model components need to be accurate, not just the ones being displayed.
+Also, this model-data comparison will only work properly if the modulus operation in eq.
+:math:`\ref{eq_model}` can effectively be ignored, so it will fail for data sets with low absolute effective velocities.

 .. raw:: html